7 killed in Ukraine's Kherson region, including a 23-day-old baby girl | Law-Order

 Firing drones at Russia, after more than 17 months of war, has little apparent military value for Ukraine but the strategy has served to unsettle Russians and bring home to them the conflict's consequences.

+Later Sunday afternoon, local officials in the Belgorod province reported an explosion in an apartment building in the regional capital, also called Belgorod.

+Regional Gov. Vyacheslav Gladkov said that the facade of the apartment building had been damaged, with windows shattered and air conditioning units broken.
+Fifteen cars parked nearby also sustained damage, but there were no casualties.
+Gladkov said that the cause of the explosion was under investigation.

-The Wagner mercenary group has played a key role in Russia's military campaign, but there is a “realistic possibility” that the Kremlin is no longer providing funding, according to British defence officials.
+The Wagner mercenary group has played a key role in Russia's military campaign, but there is a "realistic possibility" that the Kremlin is no longer providing funding, according to British defense officials.

 In its latest intelligence briefing, the Ministry of Defence said it believed Wagner was "likely moving towards a down-sizing and reconfiguration process" in order to save money, and that the Kremlin had "acted against some other business interests" of Wagner chief Yevgeny Prigozhin.
 The officials assessed that Belarusian authorities were the "second most plausible paymasters."
 Thousands of Wagner fighters arrived in Russian-allied Belarus under a deal that ended their armed rebellion in late June and allowed them and Prigozhin to avoid criminal charges.